-At the beginning of the tour, passengers will be taken out into Macquarie Harbour, Australia’s second largest natural harbour, which is six times the size of Sydney Harbour.
-As you cruise out towards Hells Gates, you will learn about how events in the past made a dramatic impact on sailing the harbour today.
+At the beginning of the tour, passengers will be taken out into Macquarie Harbour, Australia’s second-largest natural harbour, six times the size of Sydney Harbour.
+As you cruise out towards Hells Gates, you will learn about how events in the past dramatically impacted sailing the harbour today.

 Macquarie Harbour was not always easily accessible by boats.
-In 1898 rock was quarried nearby put on a barge and a triangle shaped rock wall was laid in the harbour by 300 men.
-The wall was completed in 1901 and is 2.8km long and 6km deep, which in turn now makes the harbour deeper for vessels to sail through.
+In 1898 rock was quarried nearby put on a barge, and a triangle-shaped rock wall was laid in the harbour by 300 men.
+The wall was completed in 1901 and at 2.8km long and 6km deep, now makes the harbour deeper for vessels to sail through.

-One of the highlights in Macquarie Harbour is venturing out through Hells Gates, a narrow body of water which convicts referred to as the “gates to hell” due to the hazardous tidal currents.
-On a relatively calm day we did not experience the rough seas and high waves this area is renowned for.
+The Macquarie Harbour highlights are venturing out through Hells Gates, a narrow body of water which convicts referred to as the “gates to hell” due to the hazardous tidal currents.
+We did not experience the rough seas and high waves this area is renowned for on a relatively calm day.
 However, we did hear the story of a broken bungee cord recording the highest wave on record in this area at over 23 metres in size.

-Hells Gates is the perfect photo opportunity and when out on deck keep an eye on the island with the lighthouse; Bonnet Island is home to the fairy penguins the smallest of the penguin species.
+Hells Gates is the perfect photo opportunity and when out on the deck, keep an eye on the island with the lighthouse; Bonnet Island is home to the fairy penguins, the smallest of the penguin species.

 Cruising back through the harbour on your way to the Gordon River, you will learn about the salmon and ocean trout farms that you pass and how important they are for the Tasmanian economy.

-Once the vessel enters the Gordon River enjoy quiet cruising in the pristine World Heritage area.
-The new vessel has state of the art electric motors, and quiet cruising means they can shut down the engines while in the Gordon River, allowing for a peaceful experience, so you can fully appreciate the surroundings.
+Once the vessel enters the Gordon River, enjoy quiet cruising in the pristine World Heritage area.
+The new vessel has state of the art electric motors, and quiet cruising means they can shut down the engines allowing for a peaceful experience, so you can fully appreciate the surroundings.

 On a day with little clouds and no breeze, you will be lucky to experience the incredible mirror reflections on the river formed from the lush green forests lining the banks.